saiganeshd/ExpenseTrackerSystem/README.md

 4. Repository And DI
 didn't do

-5. Use any charts plugin (D3JS, HIghcharts, Jquery Charts etc..) done
+5. Use any charts plugin

-6. Bundling - Bundle and minify all js & css files didn't get into that
+done

+6.DB to be created in SQL Server (No local .mdf files) done

 7. Application should be hosted in IIS (not accepted if running in IISExpress) done

-8. DB to be created in SQL Server (No local .mdf files) done

 here is the view